Byron Leftwich: Pittsburgh Steelers (second stint)

 Leftwich was traded to the Steelers in exchange for a 2010 seventh-round draft pick on April 20, 2010.
 He was expected to be the starter while Ben Roethlisberger served his four-game suspension, but suffered a knee injury during the preseason finale against the Carolina Panthers.
 Leftwich was cut from the Steelers on September 18, 2010, in a temporary move to make room for defensive lineman Steve McLendon, who was signed due to an injury to Casey Hampton.
 However, on September 19, Steelers quarterback Dennis Dixon was injured in a win over the Tennessee Titans and Leftwich was re-signed on the morning of September 20.
 Leftwich made one appearance during the regular season finale, in relief of Roethlisberger, once the game was out of reach for the opposing Cleveland.
 The final score was 41–9 and he completed 5 passes out of 7 attempts for a total of 42 yards with no touchdowns or interceptions.
 Leftwich was the Steelers backup quarterback for their playoff run and Super Bowl XLV loss to the Green Bay Packers.

-During week 3 of the 2011 preseason against Atlanta, Leftwich broke his left arm after landing awkwardly while running with the ball.
+During Week 3 of the 2011 preseason against the Atlanta Falcons, Leftwich broke his left arm after landing awkwardly while running with the ball.
 On September 2, he was placed on the Injured Reserve list, causing him to miss the entire season.
 He later re-signed with the team in April 2012.

 During Week 10 of the 2012 season, Ben Roethlisberger was knocked out of the game against the Kansas City Chiefs at Heinz Field, injuring his SC joint and rib on the only sack of the game.
 Leftwich came into the game and completed seven of 14 passes for 73 yards, helping lead the team to a go-ahead fourth quarter field goal in a game that would eventually be tied before the Steelers finally won in overtime.
 Two days after the win against the Chiefs, the Steelers announced that Leftwich would be the starter in Week 11 against the Baltimore Ravens at home.
 He had a career-long rush of 31 yards for a touchdown in the opening drive in the loss against the Ravens.
-However, in the process, he broke his rib and he was sidelined after the game, which would be the last one of his career.
+However, in the process, Leftwich broke his rib and was sidelined after the game, which would be the last one of his career.